devopsgroup-io/vagrant-digitalocean/README.md

   with the droplet.
 The provider will create a new Digital Ocean SSH key using your public key which is assumed to be the `private_key_path` with a *.pub* extension.
-- You *must* specify your Digital Ocean Client and API keys.
+- You *must* specify your Digital Ocean API token.
 These may be found on the control panel within the *My Settings > API Access* section.

 **Supported Configuration Attributes**